 11) 2x attachment parts for the sniper rifle in fighter mode

 You also received the following items previously only available in the Powered Weapon Set:

 13) 4x Tornado wingtip booster extensions

 The instructions were expanded to include these parts as well rather than adding a second instruction booklet.
-Sadly, the display stand lost its paint apps on this release.
+The display stand pictured in this review doesn’t have paint apps but I’m told it should.
+Mine was probably swapped with the display stand from a super VF-25G at some point, that toy’s display stand lacked paint apps for some reason.

 Want to get your hands on Bandai’s DX Version 1 Tornado Parts for Version 1 DX VF-25 toys?
 Here’s a list of relevant release dates and prices: